Creating a new CMS site and deploying

 When is this applicable?

 This is an onboarding scenario for a first-time/onboarding deployment of a new site based on the Episerver sample templates, to use from start for development in a cloud environment.
 Through Visual Studio you can deploy an empty database.
 A new site like this does not require database restore, and the database schema is created during initial deployment.

 Use Visual Studio with the Episerver extensions and publish profiles.
 You also can use other deployment methods.

 - See Requirements for recommended versions of software, tools and services to use when deploying.

-- See Getting started for information needed to deploy.
+- See Getting started with DXC Service for information needed to deploy.

-- Update the Azure SDK to the latest version for your Visual Studio insallation.
+- Update the Azure SDK to the latest version for your Visual Studio installation.

 The following steps create a new website, add Azure and Find, and deploy the code and database with content to the Integration environment in DXC Service.
 The deployment is done from Visual Studio, using the publishing profiles provided with your DXC Service setup.

 - In Visual Studio, create a new project by selecting New...Project, and then EPiServer Web site.
 In the dialog box, select Alloy templates (MVC or Web Forms), and clear the Configure Search option.
 Episerver Find is added in a later step.

 - Update the website to the latest Episerver NuGet packages.
 Right-click on References for the project and select Manage NuGet packages.
 Select Updates and Episerver to locate the latest updates, select all packages and click Update.